-At the National Resilience Institute, we dedicate ourselves to collaboratively generating solutions to some of America’s greatest psychosocial challenges.
+At the National Resilience Institute (now Worldmaker), we dedicate ourselves to collaboratively generating solutions to some of America’s greatest psychosocial challenges.

 One issue has threaded itself through our work from our earliest days as a community resiliency project through our growth as a nonprofit human resilience resource for our nation: suicide prevention.

 Through rising rates of suicide from our youth, military service members, Veterans, crisis responders, and American farmers, we have sought to better understand the dynamics and call for more open and honest conversations about possible solutions.

 In this brief video on the U.S. Air Force website Chief Master Sergeant Kaleth Wright calls out the rising rate of suicide by service members: